Range reference areas

 Range reference areas on sites which have reached PNC are valuable to land managers because:

-- They provide solid evidence of the climax species composition on grassland and forested range types from similar site conditions (assuming the comparison is not invalidated by a history of irreversible impacts)
+- They identify climax species composition on grassland and forested range types with similar site conditions

 In range ecosystems where no examples of PNC remain, range reference areas are established in the most advanced seral (successional) stage available.
 These sites may typically require 5 to 15 years to reach PNC.
 In areas where only early-seral grasslands exist, range reference areas may require up to 70 years or longer to reach PNC.